zw963/hot_reloader/README.md

 end
 ```

-Or use more simple form (if you don't need setup Zeitwerk loader youself)
+Or your can pass paths into hot_reloader directly (if you don't need setup Zeitwerk youself)

 ```rb